This post contains affiliate links. Read the full disclosure here.

-This card would have an otherwise solid and crisp, straightforward design because it has the same image appearing twice and in varying sizes.
-This decision was questionable by UD as it makes the card somewhat distracting and a bit confusing.
+This card would have an otherwise solid, crisp, straightforward design because it has the same image appearing twice and in varying sizes.
+This decision was questionable by UD as it makes the card somewhat distracting and confusing.

-The rest is all pretty much negative space, and that makes sense given how this card would be way too busy if it added any more visual stimuli.
-The gold-plated font/titles imprinted in the right corner work well, though.
+The rest is all negative space, which makes sense given how this card would be too busy if it added more visual stimuli.
+The gold-plated font/titles in the right corner work well, though.

-The Ionix is a card that immediately knows where you stand in terms of scarcity.
+The Ionix is a card that immediately knows where you stand regarding scarcity.
 They had a print run of just 2000 copies, and up top, dead center tells you what number this card is in the production line.

-Just as the Milwaukee Bucks learned in the mid-1990s, purple and green don’t go well together, and these colors are clashing here.
+Just as the Milwaukee Bucks learned in the mid-1990s, purple and green don’t go well together, and these colors clash here.

-Add in the maize and blue of Michigan in the photo, and this card isn’t beautiful from a color schematic standpoint.
+Add the maize and blue of Michigan in the photo; this card isn’t beautiful from a color schematic standpoint.
 Although the design is solid and the overall layout works, they should have gone with more neutral colors in the background.

 2000 Donruss Elite Parrelles: Die Cut /500 Aspirations /90

 With a bustling and edgy design, this card has a lot going on.
-Some might say that it has too much going on, but the big R stamp truly defines it in a way that makes it stand out among the crowd of TB rookie cards.
+Some might say that it has too much going on, but the big R stamp defines it in a way that makes it stand out among the crowd of TB12 rookie cards.

-It’s a very unique and interesting card, to be sure, very memorable.
+It’s a unique and exciting card very memorable.